-Mental health care is care in which the primary clinical purpose or treatment goal is improvement in the symptoms and/or psychosocial, environmental and physical functioning related to a patient's mental disorder.
+Care in which the primary clinical purpose or treatment goal is improvement in the symptoms and/or psychosocial, environmental and physical functioning related to a patient's mental disorder.

 Mental health care:

 - is delivered under the management of, or regularly informed by, a clinician with specialised expertise in mental health; - is evidenced by an individualised formal mental health assessment and the implementation of a documented mental health plan; and - may include significant psychosocial components, including family and carer support.